How Our Mobile Learning App Platform helped a new Bank improve its Customer Interaction

 - Managers are unable to give time for training sessions as it would pull them away from their core responsibilities.

-HandyTrain, SaaS-based mobile learning and engagement platform was given the mandate.
-What worked in our favour was the intuitively simple interface for Users (Learners and Admins), ease of content creation, offline learning, multilingual support, automated communication engine, SCORM support and comfort with the HandyTrain Operations team during face to face interactions.
+HandyTrain, a SaaS based Mobile Learning and corporate training platform was given the mandate.
+After having throughoughly analyzed their mobile app training requirements and limitations, what worked for us was the intuitively simple interface for Users (Learners and Admins), ease of content creation, offline learning, multilingual support, automated communication engine, SCORM support and comfort with the HandyTrain Operations team during face to face interactions.

 HandyTrain’s Customer Success team along with the bank’s L&D team created a launch plan with teaser emails, launch videos explaining how HandyTrain can be a catalyst, and an enabler to staff’s performance and growth.
-For obvious reasons, the app was called ‘Swayam’ – a learning tool which is for self-paced and self-initiated learning.
+For obvious reasons, the mobile learning app was called ‘Swayam’ – a powerful tool that is for self-paced and self-initiated learning.

 Today HandyTrain is used for learning and engagement of their branch staff during their entire lifecycle in the organization.
 Following are the training programs and other initiatives launched by the Bank.